DoctorWkt/CSCvon8/journal.md

 it was previously running.
 So, power down the CPU, wait for the big cap to discharge, then start the CPU.
 Do a reset to get it back to the monitor prompt.
 Once at the prompt I can run bigfred and minsky from RAM.

+## Thu 30 May 08:28:06 AEST 2019

+I've ordered a DSLogic Plus USB-based Logic Analyzer.
+It can sample 4 channels at 400MHz, 16 channels at 100MHz.
+So that's 2.5nS between samples at 400MHz, which should be enough to spot any PCload# glitches.

+While I'm waiting, I've decided to write a Game of Life program.
+I just finished it this morning, but now to find the bugs.
+The code runs and prints out the board properly, but it isn't calculating the right new cell values yet.

+D'oh!
+I just realised that I'm changing the mid-row cells, but I need the old cell values to calculate the next row down.
+So I need a two row cache.